-Sunday September 1st 2013, Larry Wilson from our church, a fellow lover of all things Hebrew gave me a Shofar as seen in the photo.
+Sunday, September 1, 2013, Larry Wilson from our church, a fellow lover of all things Hebrew, gave me a Shofar, as seen in the above photo.

-I'm not sure he was aware of the timeliness of his gift in that Rosh Hashanah (Head of the Year) otherwise known as Yom Teruah (The day of the Shofar blast - "Feast of Trumpets") began the evening of September 4 2013 and set forth the High Holy days of the Jewish calendar.
+I'm not sure he was aware of the timeliness of his gift considering that it was Rosh Hashanah (Head of the Year), otherwise known as Yom Teruah (The day of the Shofar blast or "Feast of Trumpets")

-The Biblical observance of this particular holiday is recorded in Leviticus 23:23-25 and in Numbers 29:1-6 and was a memorial holiday.
+This particular holiday's Biblical observance is recorded in Leviticus 23:23-25 and in Numbers 29:1-6 and was a memorial holiday.

 The Voice of God

-The very first mention of a shofar blast is recorded in Exodus chapter 19 and is so fascinatingly associated with God's voice.
-The incident takes place in the third month after the children of Israel left Egypt and had reached Sinai.
+The first mention of a shofar blast is recorded in Exodus chapter nineteen and is so fascinatingly associated with God's voice.
+The incident took place in the third month after the children of Israel left Egypt and had reached Sinai.
 The Lord invited the people to hear Him speak and is about to give them the requirements of living in fellowship with Him.
-Up until this point His communications with the people had been through Moses and this was their experience.
+Up until this point, His communications with the people had been through Moses, and the following verse records their experience.

-Then it came to pass on the third day, in the morning, that there were thunderings and lightnings, and a thick cloud on the mountain; and the sound of the trumpet (literal translation - The voice of a shofar) was very loud, so that all the people who were in the camp trembled ~ Exodus 19:16
+Then it came to pass on the third day, in the morning, that there were thunderings and lightnings, and a thick cloud on the mountain; and the sound of the trumpet (literal translation - The voice of a shofar) was very loud, so that all the people who were in the camp trembled.

-And when the blast of the trumpet (literal translation—"The voice of the Shofar) sounded long and became louder and louder, Moses spoke, and God answered him by voice ~ Exodus 19:19
+And when the blast of the trumpet (literal translation—"The voice of the Shofar) sounded long and became louder and louder, Moses spoke, and God answered him by voice.

-When viewed literally it appears that this shofar sound is coming from the very Lord Himself.
-In Revelation a similar connection is found...
+When viewed literally, it appears that this shofar sound is coming from the very Lord Himself.
+In Revelation, a similar connection is discovered.

-I was in the Spirit on the Lord’s Day, and I heard behind me a loud voice, as of a trumpet ~ Revelation 1:10
+I was in the Spirit on the Lord’s Day, and I heard behind me a loud voice, as of a trumpet.

-With trumpets and the sound of a horn (shofar); Shout joyfully before the Lord, the King ~ Psalm 98:6
+With trumpets and the sound of a horn (shofar); Shout joyfully before the Lord, the King.

-The shofar was used also as a call to gather for important announcements, as well as the heralding of beginning of some appointed times such as Jubilee's and New Moons.
+The shofar was also used to gather the people for important announcements and the heralding of some appointed times, such as Jubilees and New Moons.

 It was also a warning of an approaching enemy or an alarm call to repent before impending judgment.
-These final two were many times related in the scriptures.
-Turning away from God many times left the Children of Israel uncovered by the their covenant faithful God and therefore open and vulnerable to their enemies to which God lovingly sent His prophets to warn the people to return before they experienced the ultimate consequence of living unfaithfully.
-The focus of the call to repent as related to this instrument will be addressed shortly in this article.
+These final two were many times related to the scriptures.
+Many times, turning away from God left the Children of Israel uncovered by their covenant faithful God and, therefore, open and vulnerable to their enemies.
+God lovingly sent His prophets to warn the people to return before they experienced the ultimate consequence of living unfaithfully.
+The call's focus to repent as related to this instrument will be addressed shortly in this article.

 Instrument of Worship and War

-Both Joshua and Gideon used the shofar in defeating and conquering in war perhaps it resembled God's voice so distinctly that it confused and routed their enemies.
+Both Joshua and Gideon used the shofar to defeat and conquer in war; perhaps it resembled God's voice so distinctly that it confused and routed their enemies.

-Praise Him with the sound of the trumpet (shofar) ~ Psalm 150:3
+Praise Him with the sound of the trumpet (shofar).

-It is worth mention that In reference to our enemies.
-The New Testament concept of enemies are not people.
-The Old Testament gives physical image to the spiritual understanding of the New.
+It is worth mention that as it refers to our enemies, The New Testament informs us that our enemies are not people.

-. . . we do not wrestle against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places ~ Ephesians 6:12
+. . . we do not wrestle against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places.

 We also must consider the internal enemy of our flesh.

-the flesh lusts against the Spirit, and the Spirit against the flesh; and these are contrary to one another ~ Galatians 5:17
+. . . the flesh lusts against the Spirit, and the Spirit against the flesh; and these are contrary to one another.

 A Call to Repentance

-The modern observance of the feast of trumpets by the Jewish people, express the element of awakening, the call to examine oneself, and repentance as was discussed briefly earlier in this article in agreement with the Biblical function of shofar.
+The modern observance of the feast of trumpets by the Jewish people expresses the element of awakening, the call to examine oneself, and repentance, as was discussed briefly earlier in this article in agreement with the Biblical function of the Shofar.

 Blow the trumpet (shofar) in Zion, And sound an alarm in My holy mountain!
-Let all the inhabitants of the land tremble; For the day of the Lord is coming, For it is at hand ~ Joel 2:1
+Let all the inhabitants of the land tremble; For the day of the Lord is coming, For it is at hand.

-Coupled with the New Testament call of repentance this includes the idea of preparing the way for a sovereign namely the Lord Jesus Christ.
+Coupled with the New Testament call to repentance, this includes the idea of preparing the way for a sovereign, namely the Lord Jesus Christ.

 John the Baptist came preaching in the wilderness of Judea, and saying, “Repent, for the kingdom of heaven is at hand!”
 For this is he who was spoken of by the prophet Isaiah, saying: